NanduWasTaken/discord-options-and-buttons/README.md

 Change the status property if you know what you are doing. status can be chnaged into 'dnd', 'idle', 'online' and 'invinsible.

-If you want to chnage your activity type of your bot go into ready.js in events folder and change it.
+If you want to change your activity type of your bot go into ready.js in events folder and change it.

 # Registering Slash Comannds And Deleting All Your Commands.
 To register all of your slash commands.